Student Preferences

 - Close friends — A teacher knows two students are inseparable and would struggle socially if placed apart.

-- Siblings or relatives — Some schools prefer to keep siblings in the same class for logistical reasons.
+- Siblings or relatives — Some schools prefer to keep siblings in the same classroom for logistical reasons.

 - Learning partners — Two students who work exceptionally well together on academic tasks.